laxertu/eric/README.md

 Features

 * Send to one listener and broadcast
-* SSE format was adopted by design, is order to make library suitable for such kind of model
+* SSE format was adopted by design, in order to make library suitable for such kind of model
 * Sockets
 * Callbacks
 * Threading support for large data processing